 Want to take the DIY route?
 Here’s a rundown of the equipment you'll need to convert VHS tapes to DVDs yourself.
 Getting set up might sound intimidating, but with a little guidance, you can absolutely tackle this project at home.

-VCR/DVD Combo Units
+VCR/DVD Combo Players

 One of the easiest ways to convert your VHS tapes to DVDs is using a VCR/DVD combo unit.
 These handy devices combine both a VCR and DVD player/recorder in one, allowing for a straightforward transfer process.
 You can often find these units on secondhand marketplaces like eBay or Facebook Marketplace, often at reasonable prices.
 A VCR/DVD combo unit lets you directly copy your VHS tapes to blank DVDs without needing any extra equipment or software.
 This plug-and-play approach is perfect for those who want a simple, no-fuss solution.
 Just pop in your tape, a blank DVD, and hit record.